Code-Institute-Submissions/GurraT-Gustaf_Inn/README.md

   - Used as a storage place for media files and informations sent to the platform
 - Amazon IAM
   - Used to handling userprofile, premissions and access control for users on the trading platform
+- Stripe
+  - Used for a managing payment details

 ### Libraries